-Canada enjoys a positive global reputation as one of the world’s safest countries, with citizens who enjoy generally contented lives free from substantial hardship.
-While any country’s standard of living can obviously differ quite a bit from person to person, a look at various social metrics highlight the things Canadians have to be thankful for — and the work that remains to be done.
+Canada is one of the safest, most comfortable countries on earth, with citizens who enjoy generally contented lives free from substantial hardship.
+While any country’s standard of living will obviously differ quite a bit from person to person, a look at various social metrics highlight the many things Canadians have to be thankful for — as well as where improvements still need to be made.

-See also the chapter on Social Issues in Canada, for information on current Canadian government policy regarding controversial questions involving life, sex, and individual rights.
+See also the chapter on Social Issues in Canada, for information on current Canadian government policy regarding controversial questions involving sex, gender, and individual rights.

-Canadians are a generally healthy people and the country does not experience any widespread problems with dangerous or infectious diseases.
-The average Canadian life expectancy is 80 years for men and 84 years for women.
+Canadians are a generally healthy people and the country does not have any widespread problems with dangerous or infectious diseases.
+The average Canadian life expectancy is in the early 80s, for both genders.
 The leading cause of death for both sexes is cancer, followed by heart disease, which together represent about half of all natural deaths in Canada.
-Most of the other half die from a variety of other relatively common diseases and afflictions that tend to strike Canadians late in life, including diseases of the respiratory system, strokes, diabetes, Alzheimer’s disease, and pneumonia.
+Most of the other half die from a variety of other relatively common diseases and afflictions that tend to strike humans late in life, including diseases of the respiratory system, strokes, diabetes, Alzheimer’s disease, and pneumonia.

-Accidents of various forms are generally responsible for around five per cent of all Canadian deaths, with suicides representing around one per cent, though both are vastly more common causes of death for Canadians under 40.
+Accidents of various forms, including car accidents or on-the-job fatalities, are generally responsible for around five per cent of all Canadian deaths, with suicides representing around one per cent, though both are vastly more common causes of death for Canadians under 40.
+A growing number of elderly Canadians choose to end their lives with medically-assisted suicide following its legalization in 2016.

 Canada’s home ownership rate is around 66 per cent.
 Among non-home owners, the majority of Canadians rent a leased house, apartment, or suite from a landlord or property corporation.